CONSTITUTION AND RULES OF Pteterborough Photographic Society (PPS)

 7. Annual General Meeting (AGM)

-- Peterborough Photographic Society shall hold an AGM at the end of the season each year to enable retiring officers and committee to finish the programme, and the new committee to be established for the 1st September.
+- Peterborough Photographic Society shall hold an AGM at the end of the season each year to enable retiring officers and committee to finish their work, and the new committee to be established by the 1st Setember.

 - The Society's year to run from 1st September to 31st August.

 - Members shall be notified of the AGM date in the Programme Booklet which is issued at the start of the season.
 A reminder will be sent out by the Sec six weeks prior to the AGM taking place.

 - The business of the AGM shall include, but is not limited to:

 - Receiving a report and presentation from appropriate committee members providing an account of the Society’s activities over the year.

 - Electing a new committee